 As the anticipation builds for the official announcements from networks and CCI as to which television shows will be on the panel schedule, we like to take time out earlier in the year to speculate which shows have the best chances of appearing at SDCC.
 We’ve broken up our picks into three segments, including the Broadcast Networks and Cable Networks, and we’re wrapping up today with the family channels — Cartoon Network, Disney XD/The Disney Channel, and Nickelodeon.

 So what do we think you’ll be seeing at Comic-Con this summer?
 Let’s take a look:

 All the Marvel animated series also receive a yearly, joint panel (Marvel Animation Presents, which is actually presented by, y’know, Marvel rather than Disney — but we’re talking about it here because we’re drunk with power).
-That panel should have a presence of basically all the Marvel animated series, including Ultimate Spider-Man, Avengers Assemble, and Guardians of the Galaxy.
+That panel should have a presence of basically all the Marvel animated series, including Avengers Assemble (now called Marvel’s Secret Wars) and Guardians of the Galaxy.